 - Breath control

 - Control of breath offers clarity, steadiness and confident phonation to the voice.
 It is recommended to sing using abdominal breathing while singing lower notes to make the base swaras weighty.
 The intensity of the voice depends on the force given to the breath while singing.

 - Key to controlling the volume while singing is controlling the breathing.
 The diaphragm beneath the lungs helps in controlling the amount of air that is exhaled when singing.

 - Understanding the production of tones across the range and understanding the breathing pattern.

 - Efficient usage of the tongue for correct pronunciation.

 - Choosing the correct shruti/pitch suitable to the voice.
-This plays a major role in vocal health so as to avoid strain over a long duration.
+This plays a major role in vocal health to avoid strain over a long duration.

 - Open and free voice production is suitable for effective rendition and for the music to touch the heart of the listener.

-- Vocal pedologists say that any musician who adopts the right vocal techniques will find the abdominal muscles around the navel strained rather than the vocal chords.
+- Vocal pedologists say that any musician who adopts the right vocal techniques will find the abdominal muscles around the navel strained rather than the vocal cords.

-- Voice modulation is necessary to reduce the strain on the vocal chords.
+- Voice modulation is necessary to reduce the strain on the vocal cords.
 Modulation does not mean using false voice.
-Soften the voice to reduce the stress.
-Using false voice may help in effortless singing but will not create the right impact on the listener.
+Soften the voice to reduce stress.
+Using a false voice may help in effortless singing but will not create the right impact on the listener.

 Other Articles of Interest